Quentendo64/FaceCrop/README.md

 ```
 python3 facecrop.py
 ```
-##### Process all faces find in picture
+##### Process all faces find in picture and show output
-Running this mode on single person pictures results sometimes in additional false/positive cropped pictures.
+Running with --show will open the output as preview
 ```
 python3 facecrop.py --show
 ```